Karobben/Karobben.github.io/source/_posts/Linux/tar.md

 description: "How to compress and decompress files and directories in linux command lines"
 date: 2020/06/26
 toc: true
-excerpt: "Compress and Decompress in linux command lines."
+excerpt: "'tar' is a command-line utility in Linux used for archiving and compressing files and directories into a single file.
+It stands for 'tape archive' and can create files in various formats, including .tar, .tar.gz, and .tar.bz2.
+It can also extract files from archives and display their contents.<a title='chatgpt'> Who said this?<a>"
-tags: [Linux, tar, bash]
+tags: [Linux, bash]
 category: [Linux, Bash, More]
 cover: 'https://tse3-mm.cn.bing.net/th/id/OIP.QohK_-okTvuh7r82wJlhNAHaE9?w=465&h=180'
 thumbnail: 'https://tse3-mm.cn.bing.net/th/id/OIP.QohK_-okTvuh7r82wJlhNAHaE9?w=180&h=180'